 Demetrius Williams had reason to suspect somebody in the Greenwood Street Posse had shot him as he sat in his Mercedes outside a 6 Metcalf Ct. drug "stash" house.
-His Columbia Point Dawgs and Greenwood Street had been engaged in an increasingly violent feud for several months - which included turning Edinboro Street in Chinatown into a free-fire zone early one August morning that left six people with gunshot wounds.
+His Columbia Point Dawgs and Greenwood Street had been engaged in an increasingly violent feud for several months - which included turning Edinboro Street in Chinatown into a free-fire zone that sent six people to the hospital with gunshot wounds early one August morning.

 An affidavit by an FBI agent who spent two years with Boston and State Police in an investigation that culminated in indictments against 48 alleged Columbia Point Dawgs members this week, says the beef with Greenwood Street started as an accident: On June 24 of last year, a Dawgs member trying to put a hole in a Norfolk Street Bulls member in South Boston - in a dispute over the rap business - shot a Greenwood Street Posse member by mistake.